thenamelessdev/discord-spammer/README.md

 - This is a open source code and you can read it any time
 - You need to install the requests library by opening terminal and writing `pip install requests`
 - You need to install pthon at https://python.org if you don't have python.
+- To ping a role then use the <@&ROLE ID> format and replace the ROLE ID with the role ID.
+- To ping everyone just simply type @everone and make sure that you have the right premissions.

 # How to use it
 Fist get your user token and paste it into the token.txt file